ChamalGomesHSO/nix-config/README.md

 # Nix Home Manager Setup Guide

-This document walks you through setting up Nix and Home Manager to manage your system configuration.
-This is catered towards Azure ML compute instances with it's inherent volume configuration challenges.
+This document walks you through setting up Nix and Home Manager with Flakes to manage your system configuration.
+This is catered towards Azure ML compute instances with its inherent volume configuration challenges.
 Still WIP

 ### 1. Fork and Clone this Repo